ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 </Greetings>
 ```

-First, we need to create a service with the appropriate tag in services.yml.
+First, you need to create a service with the appropriate tag in `services.yml`.

 **My/Bundle/RestBundle/Resources/config/services.yml**